CreatedorMade/bf-on-belts/docs/running.md

 In this case, the numbers on the left are the tick markers - they count the number of ticks since the program has started.
 The numbers on the right are the output - they're the actual data that the program produced.

 ## Arguments
 You can specify a speed for your program to run at.
 This is useful when it generates infinite output very quickly - by turning the speed down, you can actually keep track of the vast amount of data generated.
 Do this by appending a number to the end of the command.
-The interpreter will run at that many ticks per second (unless it's to slow).
+The interpreter will run at that many ticks per second (unless it can't keep up).

 Now, if you want to input some data into your program (using the `i` tile), simply write some numbers after the speed argument (which is required with input - if you want to act like it's not there, set it to 0).
 These will be placed onto the `i` tile in your program, in order.
 For example:
 ```